FENa Calculator: Easily Determine Sodium Levels

 Click the “Calculate FENa” button.

-The calculator will use these values in the FENa formula, and the result, representing the Fractional Excretion of Sodium, will be displayed in the “FENa (Fractional Excretion of Sodium)” field.
+The calculator uses these values in the FENa formula, and the result, representing the Fractional Excretion of Sodium, will be displayed in the “FENa (Fractional Excretion of Sodium)” field.

 This calculated value helps assess kidney function, with higher or lower FENa values potentially indicating different kidney conditions.